Canine Rescue Resources - Prescott, Arizona Area

 I bet you think it insures a pristine linage of your new pup.
 Not so.
-A pedigree simply means a pooch’s ancestry is known, not that a dog is purebred.
+A pedigree simply means a dog’s ancestry is known, not that a dog is purebred.
 Many breeders count on people not knowing this and tout the dogs they are selling are pedigreed.
 In fact they may be but grandpa may be a different breed than you are buying.
 How many of you check on the family tree of the purebred pup you are considering?

 How about titles shown on a pedigree?

 Initials mean various show experiences, not wins, temperament or genetic health.
 Working titles address temperament slightly more than confirmation titles.
 Research into breed traits and breeders is VERY important.

 All registries do is record information.
 There are registries that register dogs suspended from more qualified registries.
 Often breeders work with multiple registries.
 Many back yard, puppy mill and hobby breeders use some of these.
 Information can be inaccurate and misleading.

 A number of breeders breed for the pretty dog or party dog and a full health screen of parents and pup are not thorough enough or not present at all.
 A vet check is not enough.
 Do your homework!
 Parvo, dysplasia, digestive, patellas, heart and thyroid disorders are only of few problems that show up from many hobby breeder's dogs.
 Rescue mutts actually have fewer of these problems than many purebreds!!

 There are simple temperament tests for pups.
 A simple phone call can check on the breeder’s status and qualifications.
 Not many breeders are truly qualified to meet the standards needed to maintain the highest qualities of the purebred they are selling.
 Rescue pups are often raised by fosters who know the dogs well.
 Often one parent was rescued with the pups thus temperaments and health are often more than a guess.
 A simple temperament test and health screen gives you more or as much factual information than most breeders.